Faculty

 Residency: Loyola University/MacNeal Hospital

-Dr. Yoo is faculty with a focus on providing teaching and supervision to residents in clinic.
-She also leads morning teaching/didactics in clinic as well as case-based discussions.
+Dr. Yoo precepts residents in continuity and OB migrant clinic, including morning teaching and case-based discussions in clinic.
 Dr. Yoo enjoys procedures and broad-spectrum family medicine, and has a particular interest in women’s health/OB and global health.

 In medical school, Dr. Yoo was a scholar in the Global Medicine Program, which provided supplemental curriculum in global health.
 She was involved in overseas medical mission work/research during this time and was also a member of the Gold Humanism Honor Society.